asifashraf80/spring-boot-microservice-mongodb/README.md

 # Spring Boot based microservice with MongoDB backend

 ## Introduction
 This application contains a microservice with 2 APIs:
 	1) API to add a new Student record with first name, last name and department name.
-	2) The API is to retrieve all the student records.
+	2) API to retrieve all the student records.

 ## Technologies/Libraries Used